evolvable-by-design/utify/README.md

 Utify is one stop shop for all your web based entertainment needs brining together multiple entertainment channels.

-Utify enables a single keyword search which brings back results from multiple entertainement data sources including YouTube, Spotify , Pandora etc.
+Utify enables a keyword search which brings back results from multiple entertainement data sources including YouTube, Spotify , Pandora etc.

 ## MVP Features